kevinforrestconnors/Bounceball/README.md

 If the game doesn't work, there are a few possible reasons why.
 It's always a good idea to refresh, first.

-If no controllers are being detected, it's possible that your browser does not implement the Gamepad API or your brand of gamepad is not supported by your browser.
+If no controllers are being detected, the most common reason is that you haven't pressed any buttons yet!
+It's possible that your browser does not implement the Gamepad API or your brand of gamepad is not supported by your browser.
 If you are using Chrome, there is a known bug (with Chrome, not my code) where a restart of Chrome is necessary.

 If the game doesn't show at all, you're likely using a browser that doesn't even support the HTML5 Canvas!
 Get with the times!